vidbina/vidbina.github.io/_posts/2013-12-1-perfect-blogging-solution.markdown

 too many and I decided to actually give blogging a serious try this time, but where to start...

-## Needs/Requirements
 Any decent quest requires some objectives (how else would I know if I'd succeeded?).
 So here goes...
 I need something that:

  1. supports markdown
- 2. supports LaTeX-like formulas
+ 2. allows me to enter LaTeX-like formulas
  - supports embedded web content
  - runs as lean as possible
  - does not introduce new security hazzards